 Q: How Can Credit Repair Benefit Me?

 A: Credit repair is a good idea for someone with a 650 credit score because it can help them improve their score.
-Beyond that, it also has the benefit of making it easier to obtain loans and other forms of credit.
-Credit repair consists of disputing mistakes, consolidating your loans, and repaying back debt as quickly as possible.
+Beyond that, it also benefits from making it easier to obtain loans and other forms of credit.
+Credit repair consists of disputing mistakes, consolidating your loans, and repaying debt as quickly as possible.